DyG2Vec: Efficient Representation Learning for Dynamic Graphs: Experimental Evaluation

 We perform a detailed study on different instances of our framework with 3 datasets.
 All ablation results are reported in Figure \ref{fig:ablation}.

-\textbf{Window Size}: We observe that each dataset has its own optimal window size $W$ due to the inherently different recurring temporal patterns.
+\textbf{Window Size}: We observe that a large window size works best for most datasets.
+However, we see a minor drop in performance ($\sim 1\%$) for MOOC due to the inherently different recurring temporal patterns.
 As observed by \cite{xu2020inductive}, recent and/or recurrent interactions are often the most predictive of future interactions.
 Therefore, datasets with long range dependencies favor larger window sizes to capture the recurrent patterns while some datasets benefit from an increased bias towards recent interactions.
 Our window-based framework coupled with uniform neighbor sampling strikes a balance between the two.
+This shows that the fixed window size also contributes to the performance as it helps limit irrelevant information that is not highly predictive of future interactions.
+Nonetheless, as we show in Section \ref{sec:analysis}, the attention-based encoder coupled with the time encoding function is able to learn the innate temporal dependencies regardless of the window size.

-\textbf{Number of Layers:} Most datasets benefit from more embedding layers, and some (e.g. MOOC) more than others.
-This suggests that these datasets contain higher order temporal correlations among nodes that must be learned using long-range message passing.
+\textbf{Number of Layers:} Increasing the number of embedding layers improves performance for most datasets, and this effect is more noticeable for some (e.g., MOOC).
+This suggests that these datasets contain higher order temporal correlations among the nodes that must be learned using long-range message passing.
 Overall, the results show that one can choose to sacrifice some performance to further improve the speed of DyG2Vec by decreasing the window size and the number of layers.

-\textbf{Temporal Edge Features}: The results show a significant decrease in performance for MOOC when temporal edge features are removed.
+\textbf{Temporal Edge Features}: The results show a substantial decrease in performance for MOOC when temporal edge features are removed (i.e., 1-4\% drop).
 This indicates that such temporal edge features provide useful multi-hop information about the evolution of the dynamic graph~\citep{cn_lp}.